LEGO® SERIOUS PLAY® Workshops

 2.Build the individual parts of the process and put them together collectively.
 Mark where there are wasted resources or obvious deficiencies.

-3.Supplement with the factors that affect or are affected by the process.
-Either stakeholders, other processes or events that need to be taken into consideration.
+3.Supplement with the factors that affect or are affected by the process – either stakeholders, other processes or events that need to be taken into consideration.

-When we review data, processes and project steps together, it becomes clear what is lost and what is missing to succeed.
+When we review data, processes and project steps together, it becomes clear what is lost and what is needed to succeed.
 This enable us to close the gaps and build the necessary bridges from the start.
-This is good business, and it sparks motivation in both project and process work.
+This is good business, and it sparks motivation in both the project and process work.